Rehabilitation Health Career Opportunity Program

 The Health Career Opportunity Program at NYU Langone’s Rusk Rehabilitation offers candidates with minimal clinical experience the opportunity to explore a variety of health professions.

-Founded by Howard A. Rusk, MD, and sponsored by the Wallace Foundation (originally known as the Lila Wallace-Reader’s Digest Fund and the DeWitt Wallace-Reader’s Digest Fund), the program has graduated more than 5,700 students in its 50-year history.
+Founded by Howard A. Rusk, MD, and sponsored by the Wallace Foundation, the program has graduated more than 5,700 students in its 50-year history.

 Internship Training and Schedule